json420/degu/doc/rgi.rst

 information, and the *request* argument contains only per-request information.
-Additionally, applications can use the *connection* argument to store persistent per-connection state (for example, a lazily created database connection or a connection to an upstream HTTP servers in the case of a `reverse-proxy`_ application).
+Additionally, applications can use the *connection* argument to store persistent per-connection state (for example, a lazily created database connection or a connection to an upstream HTTP server in the case of a `reverse-proxy`_ application).

 As noted above, the *connection* argument will look something like this::